 For Email Marketing you can trust

-Diving here is mostly done on the island’s west coast, with more plentiful sites in the south.
+Diving here is mostly done on the island’s west coast.
 The reef-laden sites closest to the shoreline offer calmer conditions, but further away from shore, the lure of racing currents, vertical walls, dropoffs, pinnacles and deep sites is a siren call to intermediate and advanced thrill-seeking divers.
-At a few sites, there are opportunities to spot sharks and schools of barracuda Cozumel’s eastern shores are where you’ll find much more mellow diving, with shallow reefs in about 50 feet or less in a series of small atolls featuring a variety of hard corals, caves and schools of colorful, topical fish.
+At a few sites, there are opportunities to spot sharks and schools of barracuda.
+Cozumel’s eastern shores are where you’ll find much more mellow diving, with shallow reefs in about 50 feet or less in a series of small atolls featuring a variety of hard corals, caves and schools of colorful, topical fish.